Firefox Browser Testing

 A Firefox Emulator (sometimes referred to as Firefox Simulator) imitates a Mozilla Firefox browser on a desktop or a laptop.
 This helps developers or QA testers to run a quick check of how their code appears on Firefox, as part of their development lifecycle.

 Firefox emulators (also well known as Firefox Simulators) mimic a Firefox screen and run slower than a real Firefox browser instance.
 They act like a Firefox Virtual Machine (VM).
 For example, a Firefox test on Mac is unreliable on an emulator since teams cannot mimic some interactions or the exact CSS support.
 Thus, this can mean that an end-user might experience a bug that might not come up in a test run on emulators.

-BrowserStack provides instant access to real devices with pre-installed Mozilla Firefox versions, to comprehensively test on Firefox.
+BrowserStack provides instant access to real devices with pre-installed Mozilla Firefox versions to comprehensively test on Firefox.
 For example, teams can run a Firefox 60 test on Windows 10 by signing into BrowserStack Live.
-Tests conducted on real devices give accurate results similar to end-users in the real world.
+Tests conducted on real devices give accurate results similar to end-users in the real world as compared to those performed on Firefox Emulators.
 For debugging, BrowserStack provides native developer tools similar to Firefox.
 This can be very useful given the discontinuation of Firebug.